jaalto/project--shell-script-performance-and-portability/doc/RESULTS.md

     t3 IFS=":" read -ra array <<< "$PATH"

 ## Notes

-This test must be run separately to clear the string from memory between invocations:

-     for i in t{1..3}; do ./t-variable-array-split-string.sh $i; done

 This test involves splitting by an arbitrary character, which requires setting a local